vismit2000/File-Transfer-Selective-Repeat-Protocol/README.md

 # File transfer using Selective Repeat protocol over UDP

+## Overview

+- Implemented a reliable connection on top of UDP communication which uses Selective Repeat protocol.
+- File is divided into equal sized chunks, each chunk transmitted separately.
+- Packets could be lost at relay nodes randomly, server handles out-of-order delivery and reassembles output file.

 ## Problem-1: File transfer using multi-channel stop-and-wait protocol

 ### Problem Statement